Overv/VulkanTutorial/en/03_Drawing_a_triangle/02_Graphics_pipeline_basics/02_Fixed_functions.md

 dynamicState.pDynamicStates = dynamicStates.data();
 ```

-And then only to specify their count at pipeline creation time:
+And then you only need to specify their count at pipeline creation time:

 ```c++
 VkPipelineViewportStateCreateInfo viewportState{};